noa/namelists/README.md

 $ mvn exec:java -Dexec.mainClass="edu.jhu.ListExtractor" -Dexec.args="-typePath wiki_types.txt -langPath wiki_lang.txt"
 ```

-Note that before anything is downloaded, a Wikidata dump is downloaded
+Note that before lists are extracted, a Wikidata dump is downloaded
 to the `dumpfiles` directory, which may take a while.
+(The dump will
+be re-used in subsequent runs.)

 Optionally, to get names in *all languages* use the `-allLang` flag: